About license violations

 During a license violation period:

-- If you are using a pre-6.5.0 license, Splunk software blocks search while you are in license violation.
+- If you are using a pre-6.5 license, Splunk Enterprise blocks search while you are in license violation.
 This restriction includes scheduled reports and alerts.
 You can request a no-enforcement license to re-enable search.
 See Types of Splunk software licenses.

-- If you are using a new no-enforcement license, search continues even while you are in license violation.
+- If you are using a 6.5 or later Splunk Enterprise license, search continues even while you are in license violation.

-_internalto diagnose the licensing problem.
+_internalindex to diagnose the licensing problem.

 What license warnings look like

 - When a slave becomes an orphan

 - When a pool has maxed out

 - When a stack has maxed out

 To find out if a license slave has been unable to reach the license master, look for an event that contains

 failed to transfer rows in

 Avoid license violations

-Correcting license warnings
+Correct license warnings

-- Purchase a bigger license.
+- Purchase a larger license.

-Manage your licenses
+Manage licenses from the CLI